OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 - Only download patch releases
 - Only download minor releases
 - Only download minor releases after it goes to .2.
 For example, currently on 2020.3.4, wait until 2020.4.2 or higher
 - Only download the next major release after it goes to .3.
-For example, currently, on 2019.13.7, wait until 2020.3.1 is released.
+For example, currently, on 2019.13.7, wait until 2020.3.1 is released
 - Download the latest release

 The PowerShell script below enforces some of those business rules.